 Police mental health and drug addiction strategies: The conclusion

 The answer to the question of whether or not police actually need a strategy for mental health and drug addiction is an obvious one: of course!
 Whether it be in their own units or out on the streets, there is no denying the prevalence of addiction- and mental illness-related issues in 2019.
 Drug addiction in Canada has become so significant that it cost taxpayers $22.8 billion in 2013.
 In the country’s last Drug Use and Alcohol Monitoring Survey in 2012, it was estimated that 21.6 percent of the country’s population met the criteria for substance abuse disorder at some point in the previous year.
 By the age of 40, over 50 percent of the Canadian population will have had a mental illness.

 Given the pervasiveness of addiction and mental health issues in Canada as well as in the United States, there is absolutely no doubt that police forces in both countries should be equipped with policies and programs that help teach them best practices for handling such issues.
 Furthermore, through that training and strategy implementation, it stands to reason that officers who are afflicted by similar issues would learn and develop coping mechanisms for themselves.
-An increasing willingness to pay attention to issues such as these are important steps towards tackling these issues, as indicated by the Toronto Police Service and the LAPD’s recent guides that include the respective forces’ mental health and addiction strategies.
+An increasing willingness to pay attention to issues such as these are important steps towards tackling these issues, as indicated by the TPS and the LAPD’s recent guides that include the respective forces’ mental health and addiction strategies.
 However, more transparency and space should be dedicated to the strategies that are aimed at prevention of these problems in police officers themselves.